bcgsc/pori_ipr_api/README.md

 │   │                                   Location for all globally required middleware definitions.
 │   │
 │   ├── models                          # Models
 │   │                                   Application DB models.
 Sequelizejs models describe table schemas.
-On load, system reads in schemas
+On load, system reads in schemas.
-│   │                                    and if --database.hardMigrate is defined on init, all current tables are dropped and redefined.
 │   │
 │   ├── migrations                      # Migrations
 │   │                                   Special one-use functions used to migrate data, and models to updated schemas.